 JSoM recordings are typically used for archival and educational purposes.
-JSoM retains the right to commercially reproduce, adapt, distribute, display, perform or otherwise use the recordings of JSoM performances in any manner consistent with the JSoM Policy on Rights of Ownership and Use of Audio and Video Recordings (available at http://music.indiana.edu/official-documents/ internal/exec-assoc-dean/JSOM Recordings Policy.pdf).
+JSoM retains the right to commercially reproduce, adapt, distribute, display, perform or otherwise use the recordings of JSoM performances in any manner consistent with the JSoM Policy on Rights of Ownership and Use of Audio and Video Recordings (available at https://go.iu.edu/34r5).
 Recordings and/or photographs, together with a student's name, image, or likeness, may be used by the JSoM, including its assigns and transferees, for marketing, advertising, publicity, or other promotional purposes.